dagirard/NativeDoc/README.md

 # How to contribute?

-If you wish to contribute to development of NativeDoc, you must sign the [Contributor's Agreement](http://www.nativesoft.net/oss/contribute).
-This agreement is required because the NativeDoc project is dual-licensed both under the GPLv3 and a commercial (closed-source) license; you need to give Damien Girard permission to use your submissions in this way.

-**Note:** Any pull-requests from individuals who have not signed this agreement will be refused.

 The workflow is a typical git workflow, where contributors fork the [dagirard/NativeDoc](https://github.com/dagirard/NativeDoc) repository, make their changes on a branch, and then submit a pull request.

 **Note:** Before commit, you must run `"NativeDoc.res\Devel\NativeDocCleaner.rev"` in order to clean up development variables.